-- (L) Rural growth areas.
-A permit will be granted for the development or subdivision of rural growth areas when it is demonstrated by the applicant that in addition to all other applicable criteria provision will be made in accordance with subdivisions (9)(A) "impact of growth," (G) "private utility service," (H) "costs of scattered development" and (J) "public utility services" of subsection (a) of this section for reasonable population densities, reasonable rates of growth, and the use of cluster planning and new community planning designed to economize on the cost of roads, utilities and land usage. - (10) Is in conformance with any duly adopted local or regional plan or capital program under chapter 117 of Title 24. - (b) At the request of an applicant or a party, or upon its own motion, the district commission or the board shall consider whether to review subdivision (10) of subsection (a) of this section before proceeding to or continuing to review subdivisions (1) through (9).
-This request or motion may be made at any time prior to or during the proceedings, and the district commission or the board shall, within 20 days of the final hearing day on Subdivision (10) of subsection (a) of this section, either issue its findings and decision thereon, or proceed to a consideration of subdivisions (1) through (9) of subsection (a) of this section.
-If the district commission or the board first issues its findings and decision on only subdivision (10) of subsection (a) of this section, that decision shall be appealable under section 6089 of this title. the complete application has been submitted, the district commission or the board shall issue its findings and decision thereon within 20 days of the final hearing day. - (c) A permit may contain such requirements and conditions as are allowable within the proper exercise of the police power and which are appropriate with respect to (1) through (10) of subsection (a), including but not limited to those set forth in section
+(L) Rural growth areas.
+A permit will be granted for the development or subdivision of rural growth areas when it is demonstrated by the applicant that in addition to all other applicable criteria provision will be made in accordance with subdivisions (9)(A) "impact of growth," (G) "private utility service," (H) "costs of scattered development" and (J) "public utility services" of subsection (a) of this section for reasonable population densities, reasonable rates of growth, and the use of cluster planning and new community planning designed to economize on the cost of roads, utilities and land usage.

+(10) Is in conformance with any duly adopted local or regional plan or capital program under chapter 117 of Title 24.

+(b) At the request of an applicant or a party, or upon its own motion, the district commission or the board shall consider whether to review subdivision (10) of subsection (a) of this section before proceeding to or continuing to review subdivisions (1) through (9).
+This request or motion may be made at any time prior to or during the proceedings, and the district commission or the board shall,

+NOTE: This is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience. within 20 days of the final hearing day on subdivision (10) of subsection (a) of this section, either issue its findings and decision thereon, or proceed to a consideration of subdivisions (1) through (9) of subsection (a) of this section.
+If the district commission or the board first issues its findings and decision on only subdivision (10) of subsection (a) of this section, that decision shall be appealable under section 6089 of this title.
+When the complete application has been submitted, the district commission or the board shall issue its findings and decision thereon within 20 days of the final hearing day.